Beautiful undertones of fresh basil combined with sweet and tart blackberries make this rustic vegan blackberry galette a perfect summer indulgence.

 - ¼ cup room temperature coconut oil soft, but not liquid

-- 4-6 tbsp cold almond milk or non dairy milk of choice
+- 4-6 tablespoon cold almond milk or non dairy milk of choice

-- 1 tbsp organic cane sugar for sprinkling
+- 1 tablespoon organic cane sugar for sprinkling

 For the Filling: